farhadGithub/MyNotes/DataScieneVM/RemoteDesktop.md

 ```
     sudo apt-get install x11vnc
 ```
-Create a password for your connection (This might be redundant step as previously done by envoking vino-preferences:
+Create a password for your connection:
 ```
     x11vnc -storepasswd
 ```